longemen3000/CachedFunctions.jl/README.md

 evaluate(f,x1) #restores the output cache to f(x1) out1 ==   output(f,Float64) #true
 ```

 ## I can do this myself, why did you do this?

 The problem occurs when you need to calculate jacobians of jacobians. how many caches i need to create? of what types?

 ## I like it! but i want more functionality

-i'm open,really open to pull requests and issues. write something and we will se what we can do.
+I'm open, really open to pull requests and issues.
+Write something and we will see what we can do.